Recruiters and candidates have more ways to connect than ever before, all thanks to the growth of online recruiting platforms and social media.

 The term web analytics refers to the collection and analysis of web data for the purpose of understanding and optimizing your online presence.
 Studies show that recruiters who use analytics significantly outperform recruiters that don’t use analytics (source).
 And, with tools like Google Analytics being completely free – you really have no excuse not to give it a try!

-Today’s blog post will show you how to use web analytics to improve your recruiting strategy.
-Keep reading!
+Today’s blog post will show you how to use recruiter analytics to improve your recruiting strategy.

 1. Determine your top traffic sources.